angular/components/guides/creating-a-custom-form-field-control.md

 #### `shouldPlaceholderFloat`
 This property is used to indicate whether the placeholder should be in the floating position.
 We'll use the same logic as `matInput` and float the placeholder when the input is focused or non-empty.
-Since the placeholder will be overlapping our control when when its not floating, we should hide the `–` characters when its not floating.
+Since the placeholder will be overlapping our control when when it's not floating, we should hide the `–` characters when it's not floating.

 ```ts
 @HostBinding('class.floating')